nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Releasing
 =========
-A message is sent to the dispatcher (network or :py:data:`commqueue`) to release the lock.
+A message is sent to the dispatcher to release the lock.
 When releasing it checks the waiter list in :py:class:`MasterLockHandler`, if there are waiters it gets the ID of the first one, if the ID is -1 (master ID) the local lock on :py:data:`NetWork.lock.locks` is released, for other IDs a message is sent to the worker to release the lock, when the worker receives the message it releases the required lock.